 - 10.1.1 The Trustee aims to be an engaged and responsible long-term investor in the assets and markets in which it invests.
 The Trustee believes that the integration of financially material environmental, social and governance ("ESG") factors within investment managers' investment processes is not detrimental to the risks and may enhance the sustainable long term expected returns from the Section's investments.
 The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration. - 10.1.2 Together with the other factors outlined above in section 5, ESG factors (including climate change) are integrated into the Trustee's investment process.
 As the Trustee does not directly manage the Plan's assets, it aims to appoint and retain managers whose beliefs and practices are consistent with the Trustee's beliefs on ESG risks and opportunities, in so far as relevant to the mandate in question.
-The Trustees investment consultants are asked to assess current and potential managers in relation their ESG policies and practices, and such assessment is taken into account in relation to manager appointment, retention and withdrawal decisions. - 10.1.3 The Plan is a signatory to the United Nations backed Principles for Responsible Investment which acts as a framework for investors to take environmental, social and governance issues into account. - 10.1.4 Non-financial factors are not taken into account in the selection, retention and realisation of investments.
+The Trustees investment consultants are asked to assess current and potential managers in relation their ESG policies and practices, and such assessment is taken into account in relation to manager appointment, retention and withdrawal decisions. - 10.1.3 The Plan is a signatory to the United Nations backed Principles for Responsible Investment which acts as a framework for investors to take environmental, social and governance issues into account.
+The Plan has also signed up to multiple climate initiatives, such as Climate Action 100+ and the Transition Pathway Initiative ("TPI"), which commit the Plan to curbing emissions, strengthening climate-related financial disclosures, improve governance on climate change and ensure Responsible Investment is considered as part of decision making.

+10.1.4 Non-financial factors are not taken into account in the selection, retention and realisation of investments.
 This position is reviewed periodically.